ilios/user-guide/admin/add-learners-to-cohort.md

 ![](../.gitbook/assets/admin\_2.jpg)

-Refer to [Create New User](https://iliosproject.gitbook.io/ilios-user-guide/admin/create-new-user) for adding users to a cohort from you school's directory.
+Refer to [Create New User](https://iliosproject.gitbook.io/ilios-user-guide/admin/create-new-user) for adding users to a cohort from your school's directory.
 For institutions not using a directory, students can be added to a Cohort upon setting up the user Account.